lijikun/orca-linux-deployment/README.md

 # For ORCA version 4/5

-Tested to work under Ubuntu LTS 22.04 (amd64) with ORCA version up to 5.0.3 using OpenMPI 4.1.1.
+Tested to work under Ubuntu LTS 22.04, Debian 11 and WSL-Debian under Windows 11 with ORCA version up to 5.0.4 using OpenMPI 4.1.1, with modern AMD and Intel x64 CPUs.

 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.